BarbaraPapa/Deliverando-Project/README.md

 # Deliverando
 ### Food Delivery
 ---
-## A MERN stack project by Barbara, Daniel, Diego
+## A MERN stack Project created in collaboration with Daniel and Diego